Geely Yuanjing

-The Geely Yuanjing sedan is a four-door compact sedan produced by the Chinese automaker Geely under the Yuanjing or Vision product series.
+The Geely Yuanjing is a four-door compact sedan produced by the Chinese automaker Geely Auto under the Yuanjing or Vision product series.
 It is the first commercial car produced by Geely Automobiles.
 The car was first introduced in 2006.
 It carries the first CVVT engine designed and made in China.
-The car was named Geely Tiger, Biaowang and Luhu, but it later renamed "Vision" (远景, Yuǎn jǐng).
+The car was named Geely Tiger, Biaowang and Luhu, but it was later renamed "Vision" (远景, Yuǎn jǐng).

-Geely Yuanjing went on sale on May 18, 2007 after being adjusted by Magna Steyr.
+The Yuanjing went on sale on May 18, 2007 after being adjusted by Magna Steyr.

-Geely Haijing (Englon Haijing) was based on SMA Haijing, which designed similar to first generation Geely Yuanjing.
-It carries 6-speed tiptronic transmission or 5-speed automatic transmission which is the same as Geely Yuanjing.
+The Geely Haijing (Englon Haijing) was based on the SMA Haijing, which was similar to the first generation Yuanjing.
+It features a 6-speed tiptronic transmission or 5-speed automatic transmission which is the same as the Yuanjing.

-First generation (FC1; 2007)
+First generation (FC1; 2007-2013)

 The first generation of Geely Yuanjing went on sale on May 18, 2007 after being adjusted by Magna Steyr.
 Originally named the Geely FC, the compact sedan was later renamed to Geely Yuanjing (Vision) sedan under the Yuanjing (Vision) product series as opposed to the Geely Emgrand (EC7) sedan of the Geely Emgrand product series (Previously a separate sub-brand of Geely).
 It set its opposite as Hyundai Elantra, which was being sold better than most models in China.